kjannette/reactnd-project-bookbrowser/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+1. Download or clone this project from [git]
+2. To install app: Ffrom the command line, type: npm install.
+3. When complete, to run app, type: npm start